MyPureCloud/developer-center-blog/source/2021-01-04-API-Usage/index.html.md

 **Note:** In the additional resources section of this blog post, I have added links to the sample data files I used so you can download them and experiment with them.
 I have also include a copy of the jq command I used to transform the data.

 # Closing Thoughts
 I often tell developers that writing an integration is only half the effort.
-The other half is operationalizing it so that it can be monitored and tuned as the environment in runs in changes.
+The other half is operationalizing it so that it can be monitored and tuned as the environment it runs in changes.
 Changes always happen within a call center, it is often just a matter of the velocity of that change and the impact it has on the underlying systems that support it.

 Have a plan in place for how you are going to monitor the API usage before deploying an integration.
 Thinking about your integrations API usage ahead of time can prevent